Uniform CPA Examination

 To which jurisdiction should I apply?

 There are many factors that affect this decision, and the answers to these questions vary by jurisdiction.
 In which jurisdiction(s) do you want to be licensed?
 In which jurisdiction(s) do you want to practice?
-In order to make an informed decision, please review the license requirements for the jurisdiction(s) in which you want to practice.
+To make an informed decision, please review the license requirements for the jurisdiction(s) in which you want to practice.

 Can I get my education evaluated before I submit my application?